stianloader/GslStarplane/README.md

 ## Running the development environment

-The dev env can be run through the `runMod` task.
+The dev env can be run through the `runMods` task.
 The development environment allows you to test your mod quickly while still using deobfuscated mappings.

-The `runMod` task is a `JavaExec` task, which means it can be configured as one (if you need to add JVM Arguments), however in default circumstances no further changes need to be applied.
+The `runMods` task is a `JavaExec` task, which means it can be configured as one (if you need to add JVM Arguments), however in default circumstances no further changes need to be applied.